 Recipes are the central piece of information in Fooder.

 Once you created your account the first thing you see is an empty recipe overview.
 Click thebutton to create your first recipe.

 This will bring you into the recipe form.
 The form has 5 fields (of which the title is the only mandatory field):

 - Title: The description of the recipe.
 Can be used for searching the recipes later.

 - Source: If you have a source as a reference for the recipe, you can put that here.
-In case you select web in the dropdown the source will be shown as a link
+In case you select web in the dropdown the source will be a link

 - Tags: By adding tags to a recipe, you can easily find and filter you recipes later.
 You can add multiple tags to a recipe, just put a comma between the tags.

 - Instructions: This is a free form field; add whatever you feel like in whatever format works best for you to recreate the recipe.

 - Ingredients: List the ingredients for the recipe.

 See How I use fooder for some tips how I use Fooder.